denisos/onewheel-blog/README.md

 Not a fan of bits of the stack?
 Fork it, change it, and use `npx create-remix --template your/repo`!
 Make it your own.

+## Denis notes

+Follow along Kent Dodds "up and running with remix" on egghead.io

+Thus far I added a new posts route with loaders and $slug nested route with loaders.

 ## Quickstart

 Click this button to create a [Gitpod](https://gitpod.io) workspace with the project set up and Fly pre-installed